SGDInstitute/apollo/content/collections/pages/mblgtacc/workshops.md

         content:
           -
             type: text
-            text: 'A track is a curated series of workshops centered around a common theme or topic, creating opportunities for deeper engagement and helping attendees align their schedules and interests.'
+            text: "Types of sessions based on how they're generally organized and the extent to which attendees can/should expect to participate:"
       -
         type: bulletList
         content: